Adamderbel/rag-chatbot/README.md

 - "How do I reset my password?"
 - "What are the system requirements for installation?"

-The chatbot searches your site content and provides accurate, AI-generated answers — all while keeping data private.
+The chatbot searches your site content and provides accurate, AI generated answers all while keeping data private.

 ---